 Action 4.1.3: Expand health and hygiene facilities and services, and improve access to bathrooms and showers.
 Starting in FY 20-21, this intervention has greatly expanded to serve a minimum of 60 curbside sites with porta-potties, handwashing stations, and garbage pick-up.
-Oakland's Human Services Department has created two new outreach staff positions whose primary role is to support the participating encampments with maintaining the services, cleanliness, and compliance with the Encampment Management Policy.
+HSD has created two new outreach staff positions whose primary role is to support the encampments which have these interventions with maintaining the services as well as maintaining a level of cleanliness and compliance with the Encampment Management Policy.
 These City staff also support designated site leadership at each encampment site.
 The site leaders ensure that the porta-potties are used appropriately, and keep the units clean in between the official servicing.
 City staff provide the site leaders with cleaning supplies and stipends for their work.
 Per Council directive, the goal is to increase to 100 sites and four City outreach staff.

-Responsible Party: Homeless Division, Office of the City Administrator; Oakland Human Services Department

-Potential Funding Source: State Homeless Housing Assistance and Prevention Funding, City General Fund

-Timeframe: FY 2022-2023 - FY 2024-2025

-Objectives: More people experiencing unsheltered homelessness have access to services which promote health and dignity.
+Responsible Party: Homeless Division, Office of the City Administrator; Oakland Human Services Department Potential Funding Source: State Homeless Housing Assistance and Prevention Funding, City General Fund Timeframe: FY 2022-2023 - FY 2024-2025 Objectives: More people experiencing unsheltered homelessness have access to services which promote health and dignity.
 Action 4.1.4: Provide needed support and income to people who have been homeless so they can avoid returning to homelessness.

-Recognizing that a lack of access to living wage jobs is a significant driver of homelessness in Oakland, the City will work with the Oakland Unified School District (OUSD), higher educational institutions, related nonprofit agencies, business and other partners to create low barrier work opportunities for people who are currently unsheltered.
+Recognizing that a lack of access to living wage jobs is a significant driver of homelessness in Oakland, the City will work with the Oakland Unified School District, higher educational institutions, related nonprofit agencies, business and other partners to create low barrier work opportunities for people who are currently unsheltered.
 These programs will offer support for development of work-related skills, provide services to address employment barriers specifically targeted to the needs of unhoused residents and increase the co-location and collaboration between providers of homeless assistance and employment programs and services.
 In addition, the City will work to match small business owners who want to address homelessness with job seekers who are homeless or formerly homeless.
 Strategies to include:

-- Low barrier work opportunities, for people re-entering the workforce - Add employment specialist positions in core homeless services/prevention services programs - Flexible funding pool to support career track training and employment programs - Benefits advocacy to obtain SSI or other income for which they are eligible

-Responsible Party: Oakland Human Services Department; Economic and Workforce Development Department; Homelessness Division, Office of the City Administrator

-Potential Funding Source: Local, State, and federal funding, as available
+- Low barrier work opportunities, for people re-entering the workforce - Add employment specialist positions in core homeless services/prevention services programs - Flexible funding pool to support career track training and employment programs - Benefits advocacy to obtain SSI or other income for which they are eligible Responsible Party: Oakland Human Services Department; Homelessness Division, Office of the City Administrator Potential Funding Source: Local, State, and federal funding, as available Timeframe: Ongoing, 2023-2031 Objectives: Reduction in the number of households which return to homelessness in the two years after obtaining housing.
+Action 4.1.5: Provide support for domestic violence shelters.